Viral hepatitis

 Viral hepatitis is liver inflammation due to a viral infection.
-It may present in acute form as a recent infection with relatively rapid onset, or in chronic form.
+It may present in acute form as a recent infection with relatively rapid onset, or in chronic form, typically progressing from a long-lasting asymptomatic condition up to a decompensated hepatic disease and hepatocellular carcinoma (HCC).

 The most common causes of viral hepatitis are the five unrelated hepatotropic viruses hepatitis A, B, C, D, and E. Other viruses can also cause liver inflammation, including cytomegalovirus, Epstein–Barr virus, and yellow fever.
 There also have been scores of recorded cases of viral hepatitis caused by herpes simplex virus.

 Mode of transmission

 Viral hepatitis is either transmitted through contaminated food or water (A, E) or via blood and body fluids (B, C).
 The viruses transmitted through water and food are mostly self-limited, resulting in acute illness with full resolution.
 The blood borne viruses (B, C) can cause both acute and chronic liver disease and can be transmitted from mother to child during birth, through contact with body fluids during sex, unsafe injections and through unscreened blood transfusions.

 The most common types of hepatitis can be prevented or treated.
 Hepatitis A and hepatitis B can be prevented by vaccination.
 Effective treatments for hepatitis C are available but costly.

 In 2013, about 1.5 million people died from viral hepatitis, most commonly due to hepatitis B and C. East Asia, in particular Mongolia, is the region most affected.